 What is Early Intensive Behavioral Intervention (EIBI)?

-This intervention consists of 20-40 hours of intensive 1:1 treatment under the direction of a Board Certified Behavior Analyst (BCBA) and/or master’s level therapist under the supervision of a BCBA.
+This intervention consists of 20-40 hours of intensive 1:1 treatment under the direction of a Board Certified Behavior Analyst (BCBA) and for our state funded services by the Division of Developmental Disabilities a master’s level therapist can provide program management under the supervision of a BCBA.
 The program manager is responsible for creating individualized goals and objectives based on assessment.
 These programs are implemented by behavior technicians in the home, community, clinic, and activity sites.
 Collaboration and consistency are very important for a successful EIBI program and therefore families, specialty therapists, and teachers must all work together for the best possible outcome.
 EIBI has abundant research with respect to its effectiveness for children under the age of 5, specifically those who begin treatment at age two.

 Our staff consists of our Board Certified Behavior Analysts (BCBA), supervisees, and our amazing team of Behavior Technicians (BT) and Registered Behavior Technicians (RBT).